Log Calabi-Yau mirror symmetry and non-archimedean disks: Introduction and statements of main results

 \subsection{Application to the Cox ring of a positive Looijenga pair}

 In \cite{KW24} the results here are used to carry out the conjectural scheme from \cref{conj:cox} to give a basis of the Cox ring of smooth two dimensional Looijenga pair $(X,E)$ with affine interior $U \coloneqq X \setminus E$, canonical up to individual scaling.
 Moreover, such a basis is given for the Cox ring of the quasi-universal families of \cite[3.1]{Gross_Moduli_of_surfaces}.
+We note by \cite{Hu_Mori_dream_spaces} that the Cox ring (with its natural grading by the Picard group) {\it knows} all of the birational contractions of the variety.
+For example the very rich birational geometry of these quasi-universal families is thus encoded in counts of analytic disks.